New York Life | January 17, 2025

-McSween, who joined the company in 1957, worked closely with King in the Civil Rights Movement and in creating economic opportunity for African Americans.
-The two became friends, with McSween ultimately serving as one King’s pallbearers in 1968.
+Cirilo McSween, a trailblazing agent who broke barriers as New York Life's first Black agent, worked closely with King in the Civil Rights Movement and in creating economic opportunity for Black Americans.
+The two became friends, with McSween ultimately serving as one of King’s pallbearers in 1968.

-“We are extremely proud of Cirilo McSween for opening the doors at New York Life and his work with Dr. King and the Southern Christian Leadership Conference.
-We will be standing on those legacies for decades to come,” says Agency's Eric Jackson, head of Diversity, Equity & Inclusion for New York Life's Agency department.
+“We are extremely proud of Cirilo McSween for opening doors at New York Life for other Black agents, his commitment to providing financial security to the Black community, and his work with Dr. King and the Southern Christian Leadership Conference (SCLC).
+We will be building on those legacies for decades to come,” said Eric Jackson, head of Diversity, Equity & Inclusion for New York Life's Agency department.

+McSween’s life was a case study of thriving in challenging circumstances.
 His own experience and his encounters with others struggling for civil and economic justice drove McSween to develop other business opportunities.
-He was on the board of directors of black-owned Independence Bank in Chicago, owned 11 McDonald’s franchises, and served on the board of the Black McDonald’s Owners Association.
+He was on the board of directors of Black-owned Independence Bank in Chicago, owned 11 McDonald’s franchises, and served on the board of the Black McDonald’s Owners Association.
 He also mentored Black entrepreneurs and led fundraising efforts for various civil rights organizations.
 King was so impressed by McSween’s quick mind that he recommended he join the board of directors of the SCLC, eventually becoming its treasurer.

-That description fits many New York Life agents who understand that they are protecting families and helping them pass along generational wealth.
-As the first African American agent, McSween became a model.
-He inspired many who came after him and in 2002, the AAMU commemorated McSween’s dedication to lifting people of color by offering a means to self-determination, establishing the Cirilo McSween Scholarship.
-The scholarship has awarded $730,000 to qualified winners since its creation.
+That description reflects many New York Life agents, who protect families and help build generational wealth.
+As the first Black agent at New York Life, McSween became a model for others to follow.
+He inspired many who came after him and in 2002, New York Life commemorated McSween’s dedication to lifting people of color by establishing the Cirilo McSween Scholarship.
+The scholarship carries on McSween’s legacy, awarding $1,092,000 to recipients since its creation.

-Gus Bowers, Greater Chicago, joined New York Life in 1968.
-Bowers, an African American, entered a career with potential for growth that was a direct result of McSween’s efforts.
-“I didn’t see much of Cirilo then because he was so occupied with the civil rights movement,” Bowers said in a 2018 interview in honor of his 50th anniversary.
+The late Gus Bowers joined New York Life in 1968.
+Bowers entered a career with growth potential that was a direct result of McSween’s efforts.
+“I didn’t see much of Cirilo then because he was so occupied with the civil rights movement,” Bowers said in a 2018 interview in honor of his own 50th anniversary.
 “But there was a network of Black agents and managers I could call on,” he said.
 McSween’s efforts were expanding economic opportunities for individual agents and their communities.

-A consummate team player, McSween wanted everyone to win, so it’s not surprising that he was attracted to King and other leaders in the civil rights movement.
+A visionary leader who believed in collective success, McSween wanted everyone to win, so it’s not surprising that he was attracted to King and other leaders in the civil rights movement.
 A key part of King’s work was ensuring that people of color had the same opportunities to earn a living and create a community.
 The “I have a Dream” speech aligned with the economic vision of McSween and his colleagues.

 In the nearly 17-minute speech at the March on Washington for Jobs and Freedom, King addressed economic inequality.
-One hundred years after the Emancipation Proclamation, African Americans remained shackled by discrimination.
-He called the American promise of opportunity a “bad check” when delivered to Blacks.
-He urged action over despair.
+One hundred years after the Emancipation Proclamation, Black Americans remained constrained by discrimination.
+King’s vision and McSween’s work sought to fulfill the American promise of opportunity, ensuring that no community is left behind.
+They urged action over despair.

 “But we refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
 And so, we've come to cash this check, a check that will give us upon demand the riches of freedom and the security of justice,” King said.

-It was not for a handout, but rather for access to opportunity.
-McSween had been demanding access to opportunity.
-His work with New York Life created opportunity for other people of color and consequently provided protection and financial stability for their clients.
-No small feat.
+This was not asking for a handout, but rather for access to opportunity.
+McSween had a similar focus — his work with New York Life created opportunity for other people of color and consequently provided protection and financial stability for their clients.

 Go back to our newsroom to read more stories.